SINP Latest Draw 2023 | View Cutoff Score & ITA’s Issued

 Q. What is the latest SINP draw?

-A. The SINP latest draw was on October 23, 2023 and 99 applicants were invited for permanent residency under the occupation in demand and Express Entry categories.
+A. The SINP latest draw was on March 7, 2024 and 35 applicants were invited for permanent residency under the Occupation in Demand and Express Entry categories.

 Q. Is a 65 score good for SINP?